leahjohannesen/aws-for-gpu/README.md

 [lib]
 cnmem=.95
 ```

+This will change the default parameters of calling Theano to autorun of the GPU.

 ###Check Installation

 Open ipython and import theano to check.
 You should see something like:
 "Using gpu device 0: GRID K520 (CNMeM is enabled with initial size: 95.0% of memory, cuDNN not available)"

+You can now call scripts like normal, and it will default to the GPU if using Theano.